How to Generate Great Business Ideas With LinkedIn

 The aim is to understand the person’s problem, why it happens, and what kind of pain it causes.
 If it’s costing them a lot of money, time, or loss of sales, it’s a good contender for a business idea.

-READ MORE How to Do a SWOT Analysis for Better Planning -
+READ MORE How to Write a Killer Executive Summary -

 Example of researching a business idea with LinkedIn